tabbykatz/100-days-of-code/r1-log.md

 Got started on my landing page, rendered by the same react app as my project.
 I struggled with Layout for a long time before I learned how to abuse it to make a distict layout for the landing page.
 Still a WIP, but I am happy.
+### days 31 & 32/99
+I'm in the final week of my React project for school, and struggling mightily with end-of-build doldrums.
+What even is Javascript?
+Is CSS really awesome?
+WHY